RIPA Policy and Guidance

 7. Introduction

-- The relevant criteria are satisfied and that the alleged offences carry a minimum sentence involving criminal offences that are either punishable by a maximum term of at least 6 months’ imprisonment or are related to the underage use sale of tobacco or alcohol, and the use of covert human intelligence sources (see guidance part 2 below).
+The investigatory powers, which are relevant to a local authority, are directed covert surveillance in respect of specific operations, involving criminal offences that are either punishable, whether on summary conviction or indictment, by a maximum term of at least 6 months’ imprisonment or are related to the underage sale of alcohol and tobacco, and the use of covert human intelligence sources (“CHIS”).
 The Act makes it clear for which purposes they may be used, to what extent, and who may authorise their use.
-There are also codes of practice in relation to the use of these powers and the Home Office website link to these is at Appendix C.
+There are also Codes of Practice in relation to the use of these powers and these are attached at Appendix B.

 8. Scrutiny and Tribunal

-8.1 As from 1 November 2012 councils have had to obtain an order from a Magistrate approving the grant or renewal of any authorisation for the use of directed surveillance or CHIS before the authorisation can take effect and the activity carried out.
+8.1 As from 1 November 2012, councils have had to obtain an order from a Magistrate approving the grant or renewal of any authorisation for the use of directed surveillance or CHIS before the authorisation can take effect and the activity carried out.
 The Council can only appeal a decision of the Magistrate on a point of law by judicial review.

 8.2 The Investigatory Powers Commissioner (IPC), a role established by the Investigatory Powers Act 2016 has comprehensive oversight of the use of RIPA powers by public authorities and will ensure compliance with the law by inspecting public authorities and investigating any issue which they believe warrants further scrutiny.
 The IPC will have unfettered access to all locations, documentation and information systems necessary to carry out their full functions and duties.
-Further information about the remit of the IPC can be

 8.3 In order to ensure that investigating authorities are using the powers properly, the Act also establishes the Investigatory Powers Tribunal (IPT) to hear complaints from persons aggrieved by conduct, e.g. directed surveillance.
 Applications will be heard on a judicial review basis.
 Such claims must be brought no later than one year after the taking place of the conduct to which it relates unless it is just and equitable to extend this period.
 Further information about the IPT can be found at Investigatory Powers Tribunal (IPT).